TR94/battleships/README.md

 This provides a web app that allows the Python code to be run on a web browser.

 # Credits
 [refer to feedback from last assignment on this]

 ## Acknowledgements:
+Thank you to the tutor support at Code Institute for their guidance on various coding problems on this project.